Horizontal-org/Tella-website/docs/features.md

 ## Homescreen customization

 By default Tella's home screen organizes files by type: images, videos, audio, documents and other files.
-It also provides an All files sections where all files can be accessed.
+It also provides an All files section where all files can be accessed.
 For more information see File Management section.

 For convenience and ease of access, it is also possible to customize the home screen to also show shortcuts to one or more of the following: